 - Deputy Program Scientist, Exoplanet Exploration Program

-I'll provide an update on the NASA Exoplanet Exploration Program (ExEP), the Astrophysics Division's program responsible for implementing NASA's plans for discovering and characterizing exoplanets and searching for potentially habitable worlds.
+Abstract: I'll provide an update on the NASA Exoplanet Exploration Program (ExEP), the Astrophysics Division's program responsible for implementing NASA's plans for discovering and characterizing exoplanets and searching for potentially habitable worlds.
 One of the key recommendations of the recent NAS Exoplanet Science Strategy (ESS) report, which is providing input to the Astro2020 Decadal Survey, is for NASA to "lead a large strategic direct imaging mission capable of measuring the reflected-light spectra of temperate terrestrial planets orbiting Sun-like stars."
 I'll summarize some recent NASA ExEP-supported activities (since the 2010 Decadal Survey) which have made critical progress towards informing the design of mission(s) for implementing this recommendation, including 1) exoplanetary occurrence rates (Kepler/K2), 2) observational constraints on levels of exozodiacal dust around nearby stars (LBTI/HOSTS survey), and 3) advances in starlight suppression technology including coronagraphs and starshades.
 Time permitting - I'll discuss some research results related to the transits of young planets and searches for circumplanetary matter and the ages of exoplanetary systems.

 December 12, 2018

 - Max Planck Institute for Astronomy

 - Host: Sandstrom